What Is CSRD? Key Requirements for 2026 Compliance

 In Conclusion

 CSRD is more than a legal requirement; it reflects a structural shift in how sustainability information is managed, governed, and trusted.
-While fewer companies may fall within scope under the updated Omnibus thresholds by 2026, those that do will face significantly higher expectations for data quality, traceability, and audit readiness.
+While fewer companies may fall within scope under the updated Omnibus thresholds, those that do will face significantly higher expectations for data quality, traceability, and audit readiness.

 Meeting these expectations with spreadsheets or fragmented systems is increasingly complex.
 As a result, many organisations are investing in dedicated ESG reporting software and sustainability reporting platforms to centralise ESG data, align disclosures with ESRS requirements, and maintain consistent governance across teams and value chains.
 The right ESG reporting platform not only supports compliance but also turns sustainability reporting into a repeatable, controlled business process.